This post contains affiliate links.

-This is the third post in a series about our homebuilt teardrop trailer.
+This is the third post in a series about our homebuilt teardrop trailer, discussing the kitchen.
 Scroll to the bottom for links to previous posts.

 First up, the galley counter.
 We had talked about a number of solutions.
 We decided granite was too heavy, didn't want to deal with laying tile, and settled on butcher block.
 From an aesthetic standpoint, it went well with our design ideas, and it's hardy enough to be great for camping.